MichaelTempest/api-technical-test/README.md

 # Instructions 📖

-We would like you pair with an existing CTM employee to produce an API in `dotnet core` that has the following functionality:
+We would like you to pair with an existing CTM employee to produce an API in `dotnet core` that has the following functionality:

 * Search for users by email
 * Retrieve details of an existing user (name, address, email address, phone number, role)